micrology/prsm/doc/help/docs/Advanced/RunningLocally.md

 in the same directory as the `compose.yaml` file
 1. In a web browser,  on the same computer, enter `http://localhost:8080` in the address bar.
 You should see the PRSM welcome page (the same as at [https://prsm.uk](https://prsm.uk)).
 Click on the 'Start now' button to get to a blank PRSM map.
 This copy of PRSM is running entirely locally: you can disconnect the computer from the internet and it will still function.

 If the computer is on an intranet, it should be possible to access this local version of PRSM with a URL something like [http://168.192.0.123:8080](http://168.192.0.123:8080), where the IP address is the local *intranet* address of the server (or if it has one, you can use the local network name of the computer, followed by :8080 as the port number).

+:::tip

 If the browser reports that the location is not found, check for access being blocked by a firewall.
 A firewall needs to pass ports 8080 *and* 1234.
+These port numbers can be changed to any free numbers above 1000 by stopping the service (see below) and editing the `compose.yaml` file to `xxxx:1234`and `yyyy:8080`, substituting the new numbers for `xxxx` and `yyyy`.

 To stop the PRSM service, navigate to the directory with the `compose.yaml` file and enter the command:
 `podman-compose down`